Trump takes cautious approach on Roy Moore

 Behind the scenes, the President and his advisers are closely watching the developments in Alabama's special election, two sources close to the White House and a White House official said.
 That includes, in particular, the reaction of influential conservative supporters such as Fox News host Sean Hannity.
 The White House is also mulling scenarios to prevent Moore from being elected, according to the sources.

-Trump, one source said, believes the allegations of child sexual abuse and sexual assault against Moore are bad for the Republican brand, but has decided to wait and see how the situation shakes out before publicly commenting on the situation.
+Trump, one source said, believes the allegations of child sexual abuse and sexual assault against Moore are bad for the Republican brand, but has decided to wait and see how the situation shakes out before publicly commenting.

+That silence is in large part rooted in his own history of facing sexual misconduct allegations, a Republican close to the White House told CNN.

+In conversations in the West Wing on Wednesday, Trump expressed apprehension about being dragged into the topic of sexual assault or harassment if he weighs in.

 Pressed by reporters Saturday while in Vietnam -- before a fifth alleged victim said Moore sexually assaulted her when she was 16 -- Trump said he had not been following the issue closely and declined to go beyond press secretary Sarah Sanders' earlier statement.